Australian Supplier Payment Code

 The Code commits signatory organisations to pay eligible Australian small business suppliers on-time and within 30 days of receiving a correct invoice, and to help suppliers implement new technologies and practices to speed up invoicing.
 In some cases this will more than halve payment times and help improve the viability and vitality of small business and enhance the ability of business to create jobs.

 The code is at the centre of a new age of co-operation and mutual respect between businesses – big and small.
-It was launched in today by Business Council chief executive Jennifer Westacott and has been endorsed by the Council of Small Business Organisations of Australia.
+It was launched in today by Business Council chief executive Jennifer Westacott and has been endorsed by the Council of Small Business Australia and the Victorian State Government.

 Any business, not-for-profit or government entity can sign up to the code at any time.